samvera/hyrax/README.md

 # Getting started

-This document contains instructions specific to setting up an app with __Sufia v7.2.0__.
+This document contains instructions specific to setting up an app with __Hyrax v7.2.0__.
 If you are looking for instructions on installing a different version, be sure to select the appropriate branch or tag from the drop-down menu above.

-Prerequisites are required for both Creating a Sufia\-based app and Contributing new features to Sufia.
+Prerequisites are required for both Creating a Hyrax\-based app and Contributing new features to Hyrax.
 After installing the Prerequisites:
- * If you would like to create a new application using Sufia follow the instructions for [Creating a Sufia\-based app](#creating-a-sufia-based-app).
+ * If you would like to create a new application using Hyrax follow the instructions for [Creating a Hyrax\-based app](#creating-a-hyrax-based-app).
- * If you would like to create new features for Sufia follow the instructions for [Contributing](#contributing) and [Development](#development).
+ * If you would like to create new features for Hyrax follow the instructions for [Contributing](#contributing) and [Development](#development).

 ## Prerequisites

-Sufia 7.x requires the following software to work:
+Hyrax 7.x requires the following software to work:

 1. Solr version >= 5.x (tested up to 6.2.0)
 1. [Fedora Commons](http://www.fedora-commons.org/) digital repository version >= 4.5.1 (tested up to 4.6.0)